 While on a summer trip to Norway, we decided to bypass the popular Norway in a Nutshell (NIN) train tour from Oslo to Bergen and rent a car for the journey instead.
 Why, might you ask, would we take a pass on one of the most scenic train rides in the world?
 Well, because we didn’t want a nutshell tour.
 We wanted more.
 By choosing to drive the distance between Bergen and Oslo instead, we were able to enjoy similar scenery, but bypass the crowds and the herding effect of tours that we tend to loathe.

 If you are also considering traveling from Oslo to Bergen by car (or Bergen to Oslo by car), here are our suggestions.
-You can also take a one minute tour with this Youtube video of our drive.
+You can also take a one minute tour with this short of our drive.

 Distance – Driving Oslo to Bergen

 The driving distance from Oslo to Bergen by car is roughly 500km / 310 miles (depending on your route).
 Five hours might be what you are thinking.
 When driving from Oslo to Bergen, however, you should tack on a few hours for the maximum 80km speed limit, curvy roads, slow drivers and stops to enjoy the incredible scenery and lunch.